boldbi/bold-bi-docs/docs/cloud-bi/working-with-data-source/data-connectors/zohocrm.md

 ---
 layout: post
-title: Zoho CRM – Cloud BI Connector | Bold BI Documentation
+title: Zoho CRM – Cloud BI Data Connector | Bold BI Documentation
-description: Learn how to connect Zoho CRM through OAuth-based authentication with Bold BI Cloud and create data source.
+description: Learn how to connect the Zoho CRM data using the OAuth-based authentication and create a data source in Dashboard Designer with Bold BI Cloud data connector.
 platform: bold-bi
 documentation: ug
 ---